benmneb/vomad.life/content/chiang-mai-food.md

 I could go on and on describing the menu here because it really was huge.
 You can have a look at photos of the menu over at [their website](http://www.veganheavencm.com/).

-<prominent-img src="chiang-mai-food/veganheaven-burger" caption="Very realistic looking Veggie Burger with crispy Sweet Potato Fries, and that's a Jasmine Tea in the background."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/veganheaven-burger" caption="Very realistic looking Veggie Burger with crispy Sweet Potato Fries, and that's a Jasmine Tea in the background."></prominent-img>

 ### Vomad Vegan Heaven Favourites: